Operation Sarbakaf: Operation

 On 29 July 2025, the local administration, on recommendation of the district intelligence coordination committee, imposed a three‑day curfew in 16 areas of Lowi Mamund tehsil including Badi Siah, Tarkho, Irab, Gat, Agra, Khurchai, and others—from early morning to late afternoon daily—under Section 144 of the Code of Criminal Procedure.

 On 30 July 2025, in the early hours, security forces backed by helicopter gunships and artillery launched Operation Sarbakaf.

 Initially, the operation was temporarily suspended in response to widespread protests, allowing peace talks between tribal jirgas and militants to proceed.
 However, after the negotiations collapsed, security forces resumed the offensive, leading to renewed displacement.

 Security sources stated that militants must leave Bajaur or face a full-scale operation; alternatively, tribes were asked to vacate the area temporarily to allow military action.
 The government rejected negotiations unless the militants submitted to the state.

 Between September 10 and 13, security operations against militants occurred in multiple areas, including an operation in Bajaur that left 22 militants dead.

+On December 29th, a Pakistan Army officer, Major Adeel Zaman, and 5 TTP-affiliates were killed in an intelligence based operation in Khar area of Bajaur, as per ISPR.

+On 16 February 2026, a suicide car bombing targeted a joint Frontier Corps (FC) and police check post in Malangi, Mamund Tehsil, Bajaur District.

+On 25 February 2026, unidentified armed men attacked the Ababeel Police Squad in the Nawi Kali area of Tehsil Khar in Bajaur District.
+4 police officers were killed and two were injured.